jgillman/JoelGillman.com/content/posts/2015-09-01-escape-single-quotes-in-ruby-for-imagemagick-or-other-command-line-use.md

 - ruby on rails
 - snippet
 title: Escape single quotes in Ruby for ImageMagick or other command line use
+description: "Quick Ruby snippet using regex to properly escape single quotes when passing user input to ImageMagick or other command line tools."
 ---

 Impatient?
 [Skip to the answer.](#answer)